Rebels reach north Syria after south evacuations

 The deadly raids came just a day after strikes in the same area took the lives of 26 non-combatants including 11 children.

-On Saturday, clashes between loyalists and jihadists in the area also killed 13 regime fighters, including eight in a car bombing.
+On Saturday, clashes between loyalists and jihadists in the area also killed 13 regime fighters, including 8 in a car bombing.

 Syria's conflict has killed more than 350,000 people and displaced millions since it began in 2011 with a brutal government crackdown on protesters. – Rappler.com